-Qualys Vulnerability R&D Lab has released new vulnerability checks in the Qualys Cloud Platform to protect organizations against 1 vulnerability that were fixed in 1 bulletins announced today by Microsoft.
+Qualys Vulnerability R&D Lab has released new vulnerability checks in the Qualys Cloud Platform to protect organizations against 14 vulnerabilities that were fixed in 1 bulletins announced today by Microsoft.
 Customers can immediately audit their networks for these and other new vulnerabilities by accessing their Qualys subscription.
-Visit our blog to see how to prioritize remediation.
+Visit Qualys Security Blog to prioritize remediation.

 Microsoft has released 1 security bulletins to fix newly discovered flaws in their software.
 Qualys has released the following checks for these new vulnerabilities:

 Previously Microsoft has identified this as a zero day vulnerability in Microsoft PowerPoint.

 The application is prone to the following vulnerabilities that are caused due to the way it handles specially crafted PowerPoint files.

 - A file format vulnerability exists in the way that PowerPoint reads paragraph formatting data from specially crafted PowerPoint 4.0 files.
 (CVE-2009-0220)

 - Multiple integer overflow and memory corruption vulnerabilities exist in the way PowerPoint reads an invalid record type in a specially crafted PowerPoint file allowing memory corruption and code execution.
 (CVE-2009-0221, CVE-2009-0224)